gkrls/FTSEmu/README.md

 # FTSEmu
 A multi-threaded distributed system emulator.
 It has been developed as a platform for testing and analyzing a novel approach on Fault-Tolerant, Distributed Termination Detection based on an optimized version of Safra's Termination Detection algorithm.
+For a description of how the emulator works as well as experimental results see [2].

 More: <br/>
 [1] Wan Fokkink, Per Fuchs, Georgios Karlos, Fault-Tolerant Termination Detection with Safra's Algorithm <br>